DCMZ88/internship/Week 4/Neural Networks.md

 - ### Input layer
 - ### Hidden layer
 - ### Output layer
+    - Depends on the use of the neural network
+        - Binary Classification ( Sigmoid Function )
+        - Multi-class Classification ( Softmax Function )
+        - Non-negative outputs ( ReLU )
+        - Range of continous values ( Linear Activation Function a.k.a No Activation )
 ## Components of Neural Network
 - **Neurons** : Basic building blocks of a neural network where each neuron proccesses an input and produces an output
 - **Layers** : Consists of neurons
 - **Weights** : Each Connection between neurons has an associated weight $w_i$, which determines the strength of a connection
-- **Activation Functions** : Functions applied to the output of each neuron to introduce non-linearity (e.g ReLu, Sigmoid )
+- **Activation Functions** : Functions applied after output of each neuron in each layer to introduce non-linearity (e.g ReLu, Sigmoid )

 ## Activation Functions
 ### ReLu ( Rectified Linear Unit )